www.hoadley.net/options

 bullet None of the pricing, volatility, probability or any other functions in the add-in depend on being able to retrieve on-line data using the above data components.
 All add-in functions, like Excel's own functions, are completely independent of any data source.
 The main purpose of the on-line data components in the add-in is to provide simple-to-use data sources for position valuation, scenario evaluation, option chain analysis etc. in your own spreadsheets or in the various applications available from this web site (Options Strategy Evaluation Tool, Open Positions Manager, Implied Volatility Calculator).
 Data from any other sources can be used in place of data retrieved by using the above on-line data components.

-bulletNo guarantee can be given that free price data, or option chain data, will be provided by any of the information providers currently used by the add-in, that all types of options available on an exchange will be available through the option chain interface, or that the data which are currently available will continue to be available from these information providers in the future.
-No guarantee can be given that the data will remain free of charge, or that the providers will not change the format of their data without notice in the future.
+bullet No guarantee can be given that free, subscription, or broker price data, or option chain data, will continue to be provided in the future by any of the information providers currently used by the add-in.
+No guarantee can be given that all types of options available on an exchange will be available through the option chain interface, or that the data which are currently available though any of the data functions will continue to be available, and will be of of high quality, from any of the currently supported information providers in the future.
+No guarantee can be given that providers will not change the format of their data in the future, or that following any change to data formats the add-in will continue to provide an interface to these providers.

 Utilities

-bulletRate conversions: HoadleyRateCon for conversion of rates expressed in one compounding frequency to another. eg monthly compounding to continuous compounding.
+bullet Rate conversions: HoadleyRateCon for conversion of rates expressed in one compounding frequency to another. eg monthly compounding to continuous compounding.

-bulletForward rates: HoadleyForwardRate to calculate the forward rate applying between two future periods.
+bullet Forward rates: HoadleyForwardRate to calculate the forward rate applying between two future periods.

-bulletZero rates: HoadleyZeroRate to calculate the zero coupon rate implied by a forward rate and a zero rate.
+bullet Zero rates: HoadleyZeroRate to calculate the zero coupon rate implied by a forward rate and a zero rate.

-bulletDiscrete dividends to yield: HoadleyDivYield to convert a schedule of dividend payments to an equivalent yield taking into account the term of the option and ex-dividend dates.
+bullet Discrete dividends to yield: HoadleyDivYield to convert a schedule of dividend payments to an equivalent yield taking into account the term of the option and ex-dividend dates.

 bullet Volatility adjustment functions for discrete dividends: Two functions to improve the accuracy of option valuation with discrete dividends when using historical, as opposed to implied, data for volatility estimates.

-bulletPrice matrix conversion: HoadleyPriceMatrix to convert a matrix of historical prices by date by ticker symbol, which may contain missing prices and non-trading days, to a form suitable for the calculation of beta, r-squared, correlation and covariance matrices etc., all of which require that prices be aligned by date and that there be no missing prices.
+bullet Price matrix conversion: HoadleyPriceMatrix to convert a matrix of historical prices by date by ticker symbol, which may contain missing prices and non-trading days, to a form suitable for the calculation of beta, r-squared, correlation and covariance matrices etc., all of which require that prices be aligned by date and that there be no missing prices.
 Several simple methods are available to handle missing prices.

 Context Sensitive Help & Working Examples

 The add-in includes a standard Windows help file containing comprehensive documentation of all functions and classes.
-The help file can be accessed either from the Windows program group or from the HoadleyOptions menu which is inserted into the main Excel menu when the add-in is installed (this can be removed if not wanted).
+The help file can be accessed either from the Windows program group or from the Hoadley menu which is inserted into the main Excel menu or ribbon bar (Excel 2007 and above) when the add-in is installed (this can be removed if not wanted).

 The help system is also integrated with the Excel function wizard.
-Functions can be inserted into your spreadsheet cells by selecting the required function from the HoadleyOptions menu.
-You can then launch the Excel function wizard for the selected function (by pressing the "=" symbol (Excel 2000) or "fx" symbol (Excel 2002 & above) on the Excel formula bar.
+Functions can be inserted into your spreadsheet cells by selecting the required function from the Hoadley menu.which will automatically launch the Excel function wizard.
 Context sensitive help is available on the selected function by selecting "help on this function" from the function wizard.

 The add-in also comes with a sample spreadsheet containing working examples of all functions and classes.
-The spreadsheet can be opened either from the Windows program group, or from the HoadleyOptions menu in Excel.
+The spreadsheet can be opened either from the Windows program group, or from the Hoadley menu in Excel.

 On-line demo of key features (5 minutes)